Chiwaukum Lake

 Lake in Washington state, U.S.

 Chiwaukum Lake is an alpine freshwater lake located on the Ewing Basin south of Lake Donald and the McCue Ridge in King County, Washington.
 Because of its proximity to surrounding peaks and mountains at the heart of the Alpine Lakes Wilderness, the lake is a popular area for hiking.
 Outflow from Chiwaukum Lake is Chiwaukum Creek and an unnamed creek flows into Chiwaukim Lake from Larch Lake.
 A short distance north of Donald Lake are other Scottish Lakes including Loch Eileen and Lake Julius.

-Climate

-Chikamin Lake is located in a hemiboreal climate, part of the marine west coast climate zone of western North America.
-The average temperature is 2 °C. The warmest month is August, with an average temperature of 16 °C, and the coldest month is January, at an average of -8 °C. The average rainfall is 2687 mm per year.
-The wettest month is January, with 233 mm of rain, and the least in July, with 28 mm millimeters of rain.